learning-zone/spring-boot-basics/notes/miscellaneous.md

       System.out.println("Student: Roll No " + student.getRollNo() + ", deleted from database");
    }

-   //retrive list of students from the database
+   // retrive list of students from the database
    @Override
    public List<Student> getAllStudents() {
       return students;